gadiluna/SAFE/README.md

 Paper
 ---
-This software is the outcome of our accademic research.
+This software is the outcome of our academic research.
 See our arXiv paper: [arxiv](https://arxiv.org/abs/1811.05296)

-If you use this code, please cite our accademic paper as:
+If you use this code, please cite our academic paper as:

 ```bibtex
 @inproceedings{massarelli2018safe,